Amir-rfz/Connect-4-Game-Bot/README.md

 # Connect 4 with Minimax Algorithm

-This repository contains an implementation of the classic Connect 4 game enhanced with an AI opponent powered by the Minimax algorithm.
-The AI includes alpha-beta pruning for improved performance and strategic decision-making.
+This repository contains an implementation of the classic Connect 4 game enhanced with an agent opponent powered by the Minimax algorithm.
+The agent includes alpha-beta pruning for improved performance and strategic decision-making.
 A simple yet engaging graphical user interface (GUI) is implemented using Pygame.

 <p align="center">
   <img src="https://github.com/Amir-rfz/Connect-4-Game-Bot/blob/main/result.gif"